 On a continuous basis, the university implements plans and strategies that maximize administrative efficiencies in delivering vital services in direct support of the university's core mission.
-In fact the university is required to track and report to the provincial government the proportion of operating expenditures directed toward administrative purposes over a two-year cycle.
-The provincial government establishes the criteria for the specific expenditures that must be included in the calculation and sets 5 per cent as the benchmark for administrative expenditures as a proportion of operating expenditures.
-Based on the ministry's own criteria, for the 2010-11 to 2011-12 cycle, the university allocated only 3.8 per cent of its expenditures for administrative purposes versus the maximum target allocation of 5 per cent.
+In fact, the university is required to track and report to the provincial government the proportion of operating expenditures directed toward administrative purposes over a two-year cycle.
+The provincial government establishes the criteria for the specific expenditures that must be included in the calculation and sets five per cent as the benchmark for administrative expenditures as a proportion of operating expenditures.
+Based on the ministry's own criteria, for the 2010-11 to 2011-12 cycle, the university allocated only 3.8 per cent of its expenditures for administrative purposes versus the maximum target allocation of five per cent.

 A further significant expense in the consolidated budget is \$177 million for the amortization of capital assets.
-Under Canadian GAAP, amortization is an annual expense which is calculated based on the estimated useful life of the asset.
+Under PSAS, amortization is an annual expense that is calculated based on the estimated useful life of the asset.
 These assets include such things as buildings, scientific and computing equipment, software, and learning resources.

 For 2014-2015, scholarships and bursaries expense are budgeted at \$85 million, marginally less than the 2013-2014 preliminary actuals.
-The 2014-2015 scholarship budget reflects reductions that were applied in 2013-2014, plus an adjustments based on a lower than anticipated uptake of scholarships and bursaries by the students.
+The 2014-2015 scholarship budget reflects reductions that were applied in 2013-2014, plus an adjustment based on a lower than anticipated uptake of scholarships and bursaries by students.
 Going forward, the university is committed to growing its scholarships and bursaries through advancement activities.

-Consolidated Expense Budget, 2014-2015 (\$ Million)
+FIGURE 17 CONSOLIDATED EXPENDITURE BUDGET, 2014-15 (\$MILLION)

-2014-2015 Operating Fund
+Operating Fund

-In an effort to increase the transparency of the budgets, in addition to the consolidated budget, for 2014-2015 the university has included budgets by fund including the operating fund (see Table $\frac{X}{2}$).
+In an effort to increase the transparency of the budgets, in addition to the consolidated budget, for 2014-2015 the university has included budgets by fund including the operating fund (see Table 5).